-IHG has today revealed the full details of its revamped loyalty program, which we’ve been expecting for quite some time.
+IHG has launched its fully revamped loyalty program, which we’ve been expecting for quite some time.
 This is in addition to the credit card portfolio recently being refreshed.

-Historically IHG Rewards hasn’t been very competitive with Hilton Honors, Marriott Bonvoy, and World of Hyatt.
+Historically IHG’s loyalty program hasn’t been very competitive with Hilton Honors, Marriott Bonvoy, and World of Hyatt.
 That’s finally changing, and I’m really impressed.
 IHG has greatly improved elite perks, including free breakfast for top tier elite members, plus the introduction of Milestone Rewards, offering confirmed suite upgrades and club lounge passes.
 Let’s go over all the details.

 IHG Rewards becomes IHG One Rewards

-To start, IHG’s loyalty program is being rebranded as IHG One Rewards.
+To start, IHG’s loyalty program has been rebranded as IHG One Rewards.
 This is part of a bigger focus by IHG to promote unity, and to emphasize that we all share one world.

-To coincide with the launch of the new program, IHG is launching a new mobile app, which members should start to see in the coming weeks.
-IHG is promising a much improved experience through the app, so hopefully that’s the case.
+To coincide with the launch of the new program, IHG has launched a new mobile app, which offers a greatly improved experience for members.

 IHG One Rewards has five membership tiers